-A: Unlike run-of-the-mill green molds like Cladosporium, or the infamous toxic black mold, Stachybotrys chartarum, the pink “mold” in your shower isn’t actually mold at all.
+A: Unlike run-of-the-mill green molds like Cladosporium, or the infamous toxic black mold, Stachybotrys chartarum, the pink staining in your shower isn’t actually mold at all.
+What is “pink mold,” then?
 The discoloration comes from a biofilm—that is, a bacterial colony—of Serratia marcescens.
 The airborne bacterial species thrives in moist environments like showers, where it feeds on mineral deposits in soap scum and fatty deposits in soap and shampoo residue.

-Fortunately, the light pink to dark red coloring (a result of the pigment the bacteria produces) makes it easy to spot and remove from shower, walls, floors, countertops, shower doors, and curtain liners.
-Using basic household cleaners and the techniques ahead, you can get rid of pink mold on hard and soft shower surfaces and keep it from coming back.
+Fortunately, learning how to get rid of pink mold in the shower is easy: You should have no difficulty in finding it, because the light pink to dark red coloring (a result of the pigment the pink bacteria in your shower produces) makes it easy to spot and remove from shower, walls, floors, countertops, shower doors, and curtain liners.
+Using basic household cleaners and the techniques outlined here, you can get rid of pink mold in bathtub and shower surfaces—and keep it from coming back.

-Suit up and scrub the biofilm off of hard shower surfaces with baking soda.
+Suit up and use baking soda to scrub the biofilm off of hard bathroom surfaces.

 It’s not enough to simply scrub away the color; you need to disinfect the surface to remove any lingering bacteria to prevent its return.
 Bleach is your best bet since it does double-duty to kill the last of the bacteria and dissolve stubborn stains left in its wake.
-Pour six ounces each of chlorine bleach powder and warm water into a 12-ounce spray bottle, then replace the cap and gently shake the bottle.
-Spray the solution directly over the hard surfaces of the shower you’ve scrubbed and let the solution dwell in the shower for 10 minutes.
-Then use a fresh soft-bristle scrub brush to lightly scrub down the sprayed areas, rinse once more, and dry the shower surfaces with a clean towel or squeegee.
+Pour 6 ounces each of chlorine bleach powder and warm water into a 12-ounce spray bottle, then replace the cap and gently shake the bottle.
+Spray the solution directly over the surfaces you’ve scrubbed and let the solution sit for 10 minutes.
+Use a soft-bristled scrub brush to lightly scrub down the sprayed areas, rinse once more, and dry the shower surfaces with a clean towel or squeegee.

 Shower curtains are a popular hangout for pink mold since they’re seldom cleaned and usually riddled with soap and shampoo residue.
 Running your pink-tinged curtain through the washing machine on a gentle wash cycle with warm water effectively removes Serratia marcescens bacteria and any associated stains.
-Be sure to first check the care label of your curtain to ensure that it’s machine-washable, then air-dry the curtain outdoors on a sunny day before re-hanging it in the shower.
+Be sure to first check the care label of your curtain to ensure that it’s machine washable, then air-dry the curtain outdoors on a sunny day before hanging it back in the shower.

-Pink mold is one stubborn biofilm that often reappears on hard and soft shower surfaces even after you’ve taken these outlined measures to remove it.
-Make your bathroom cleaning responsibilities easier on yourself by heeding these tips for preventing new biofilm from forming:
+Serratia marcescens is one stubborn biofilm that often reappears on hard and soft shower surfaces, even after you’ve taken measures to remove it.
+Make your bathroom cleaning responsibilities easier on yourself by preventing new biofilm from forming:

 - Serratia marcescens is more likely to spread in damp areas, so towel-dry or squeegee the hard surfaces of your shower after every use to remove excess water.

-- Use a water-dampened paper towel to wipe away soap or shampoo residue anywhere it collects in the shower after every use.
-Then, make a second pass over these areas with a dry paper towel.
+- Use a damp paper towel to wipe away soap or shampoo residue anywhere it collects in the shower after every use.
+Make a second pass over these areas with a dry paper towel.

 - Remove soap scum from hard shower surfaces on a biweekly basis.
-Spray soap-scum-riddled areas of the shower with a 50-50 solution of white vinegar and warm water combined with one tablespoon of dish soap, and let the solution dwell for 15 minutes.
+Spray soap scum-riddled areas of the shower with a 50-50 solution of white vinegar and warm water combined with 1 tablespoon of dish soap, and let the solution sit for 15 minutes.
 Then scrub down the sprayed areas with a soft-bristle brush.
 Rinse away anything you’ve loosened from the tile and glass, and towel-dry or squeegee all wet surfaces.

-- Machine-wash shower curtains, if you have them, on a monthly basis in a gentle cycle with warm water.
+- Wash shower curtains on a monthly basis.
+We recommend machine washing them on a gentle cycle in warm water.

-- Identify and repair leaking shower heads or faucets that may create excessive dampness in the shower.
+- Identify and repair leaking shower heads or faucets that may keep your shower from drying completely after use.

-- Turn on your bathroom’s exhaust fan before you shower and leave it on for 20 minutes afterward to help dry out the air in the room.
+- Turn on your bathroom exhaust fan before you shower and leave it on for 20 minutes afterward to help dry out the room.
 The pink stuff is more likely to spread when there is excess moisture in the air.

-- Keep bathroom windows closed while you shower.
-Otherwise, being an airborne bacterial species, Serratia marcescens can waft into your bathroom from outdoors.
+- Though it sounds counterintuitive, keep bathroom windows closed while you shower.
+Serratia marcescens is an airborne bacterial species and can waft into your bathroom from outdoors.